OsmiumCoder/Capital-and-City-Name-Generator/README.md

 2. Add additional suffixes to existing library
 3. Add a prefix library
 4. Rework name generation to create names with more pronounceable prefixes
+5. Add a generic city description generator
-5. Possibly add type hinting in more places
+6. Possibly add type hinting in more places

 ## Contributing
 Pull requests are welcome, though may not always be accepted.
 For major changes, please open an issue first to discuss